iriusrisk/onprem-templates/README.md

 ### `one-click.sh`
 - The main **end-to-end installer**.
-- Ensures you’re in the right directory, picks a container engine (Docker or Podman), sets up PostgreSQL (internal container, external DB, or local install), and then deploys IriusRisk.
+- Ensures you’re in the right directory, detects the Linux distribution, selects the appropriate container engine automatically, sets up PostgreSQL (internal container, external DB, or local install), and then deploys IriusRisk.
 - Calls other helper scripts (`preflight.sh`, `setup-wizard.sh`) as needed.
 - Recommended if you’ve already cloned the repo and are inside the `scripts/` directory.